Definable decompositions for graphs of bounded linear cliquewidth

 A drawback of tree decompositions is that they only yield meaningful results for sparse graphs.
-A suitable form of decomposition that also applies to dense graphs and that has a similarly nice, yet less developed Courcelle-style theory, is that of \emph{clique decompositions}, introduced by Courcelle and Olariu~\cite{CourcelleO00}.
-A clique decomposition of a graph is a term in a suitable algebra consisting of (roughly) the following operations for constructing and manipulating colored graphs: (i) disjoint union; (ii) for a pair of colors $i,j$, simultaneously add an edge for every pair ($i$-colored vertex, $j$-colored vertex); and (iii) apply recolorings to entire colors.
-A natural notion of \emph{width} for such a clique decomposition is the total number of colors used.
-The \emph{cliquewidth} of a graph is the smallest width of a clique decomposition for it.
+A suitable form of decomposition that also applies to dense graphs and that has a similarly nice, yet less developed Courcelle-style theory, is that of \emph{cliquewidth decompositions}, introduced by Courcelle and Olariu~\cite{CourcelleO00}.
+A cliquewidth decomposition of a graph is a term in a suitable algebra consisting of (roughly) the following operations for constructing and manipulating colored graphs: (i) disjoint union; (ii) for a pair of colors $i,j$, simultaneously add an edge for every pair ($i$-colored vertex, $j$-colored vertex); and (iii) apply a recoloring --- a functional transformation of colors --- to all the vertices.
+A natural notion of \emph{width} for such a cliquewidth decomposition is the total number of colors used.
+The \emph{cliquewidth} of a graph is the smallest width of a cliquewidth decomposition for it.
 An alternative notion of graph decomposition that also works well for dense graphs is that of \emph{rank decompositions} introduced by Oum and Seymour \cite{Oum05,OumS06}.
 The corresponding notion of \emph{rankwidth} turned out to be functionally equivalent to cliquewidth, that is, bounded cliquewidth is the same as bounded rankwidth.
 Bounded width clique or rank decompositions may be viewed as hierarchical decompositions that minimize ``modular complexity'' of cuts present in the decomposition, in the same way as treewidth corresponds to hierarchical decompositions using vertex cuts, where the complexity of a cut is its size.